 \section{Simulation Results}

-In this section, we evaluate the proposed algorithms in the single and multi-RIS case, with the aid of Monte Carlo simulations.
+In this section, we evaluate the proposed algorithms in the single-RIS and multi-RIS setups, with the aid of Monte Carlo simulations.
 First, in the single-RIS case, we compare the achievable sum-rates and the run times of the proposed algorithms.
-Furthermore, we show the variation of the achievable sum-rate with the number of transmit antennas at the BS as well as with the number of users.
+Furthermore, we show the variation of the achievable sum-rate with the number of transmit antennas at the BS, with the number of users, and with the number of RIS elements.
 We also show the change of the achievable sum-rate with the non-blockage probability of the direct links.
-In the previously mentioned simulations in the single-RIS case, we consider the following three different scenarios: (i) where only the direct link (i.e., the first term in \eqref{eq:Hk_equ}) is present; (ii) where only the link via the RIS (i.e., the second term in \eqref{eq:Hk_equ}) is present; and (iii) where both of these links are present.
-Next, in the multi-RIS case, we study the change of the achievable sum-rate with the RIS positions.
-More specifically, the aforementioned study is performed for a constant number of the RIS elements per RIS and for a constant number of the RIS elements in a system.
+Specifically, we consider the following three different scenarios: (i) only the direct link (i.e., the first term in \eqref{eq:Hk_equ}) is present; (ii) only the link via the RIS (i.e., the second term in \eqref{eq:Hk_equ}) is present; and (iii) both of these links are present.
+In the multi-RIS case, we study the change of the achievable sum-rate with the RIS positions.
+More specifically, this study is performed for a constant number of RIS elements per RIS and for a constant number of RIS elements in the network.